והצילו העדה את־הרצח מיד גאל הדם והשׁיבו אתו העדה אל־עיר מקלטו אשׁר־נס שׁמה וישׁב בה עד־מות הכהן הגדל אשׁר־משׁח אתו בשׁמן הקדשׁ׃

 and the community is to save the killer from the next-of-kin avenger.
 The community is to return him to the city of refuge to which he fled, and he is to live there until the cohen hagadol, who was anointed with the holy oil, dies.
 (Num 35:25 CJB)

 The high-priest wore a turban on which was written: "Kadosh l'Adonai קדשׁ ליהוה׃: meaning, "set-apart for Adonai" (Ex 28:36).
-The High-priest was set-apart (erroneously translated today as Holy /sinless) from common Israel and even from the priests in order to fulfill the very particular function of being the Holiest man in earth.
-He also represented one of the three function that could be called: משיח Mashiach/Messiah: anointed one,the three functions that require an oil anointing being those of king, priest, and prophet (Yeshua embodied the three).
+The High-priest was set-apart (erroneously translated today as Holy /sinless) from common Israel and even from the priests in order to fulfill the very particular function of being the Holiest man on earth.
+He also represented one of the three functions that could be called: משיח Mashiach/Messiah: anointed one, the three functions that require an oil anointing being those of king, priest, and prophet (Yeshua embodied the three).
 The high-priest was to be chosen from among the priests.
-He is the one who performed the atoning rituals such as selecting, offering, and blessing the Passover Lamb and going in the Holy of Holy to atone for Israel as a nation on Yom Kippur.
+He is the one who performed the atoning rituals such as selecting, offering, and blessing the Passover Lamb and going in the Holy of Holies To atone for Israel as a nation on Yom Kippur.
 In this sense, within the function of being an atoning anointed set apart person, the high-priest of Israel was a forerunner of Messiah Himself.

 Chassidim used this idea that the accidental murderer was freed from the city of refuge at the time of the death of the high-priest in order to explain from the Torah Itself the atoning nature of Messiah.
 Here is how they put it.